DICOM: Port numbers over IP

-DICOM have reserved the following TCP and UDP port numbers by the Internet Assigned Numbers Authority (IANA): 104 well-known port for DICOM over Transmission Control Protocol (TCP) or User Datagram Protocol (UDP).
+DICOM has reserved the following TCP and UDP port numbers by the Internet Assigned Numbers Authority (IANA): 104 well-known port for DICOM over Transmission Control Protocol (TCP) or User Datagram Protocol (UDP).
 Since 104 is in the reserved subset, many operating systems require special privileges to use it;

 2761 registered port for DICOM using Integrated Secure Communication Layer (ISCL) over TCP or UDP;

 2762 registered port for DICOM using Transport Layer Security (TLS) over TCP or UDP;

 11112 registered port for DICOM using standard, open communication over TCP or UDP.

 The standard recommends but does not require the use of these port numbers.

 Disadvantages

 According to a paper presented at an international symposium in 2008, the DICOM standard has problems related to data entry.
 "A major disadvantage of the DICOM Standard is the possibility for entering probably too many optional fields.
 This disadvantage is mostly showing in inconsistency of filling all the fields with the data.
 Some image objects are often incomplete because some fields are left blank and some are filled with incorrect data."

 Another disadvantage is that the file format admits executable code and may contain malware.